radleta/web/docs/assets/downloads/adleta_richard_resume_full.md

 May 2011 - Jan 2018

-Modernized web applications and implemented CI/CD pipelines.
+Modernized web applications and implemented CI/CD pipelines using .NET, C#, ASP.NET MVC, AngularJS, SQL Server, and AWS.
+Led development of next-generation search technologies and production monitoring systems.

 - Led development of a next-generation job-search engine